 - Longest Running Business Processes - The longest running processes, by execution time, divided into async and sync processes.
 The report breaks down the execution times and usage counts for both types of processes along with dehydration, rehydration counts, and callback processing time for async processes.

 - Most Time Consuming Business Process Activities - The most time consuming process activities based on execution time.
 This details the activity name, process and composite it is included in, component type, and usage counts including started, completed and faulted.

-A sample HTML report is included here.
 The HTML report isn't the prettiest of reports, but it provides a detailed analysis of the workload statistics which are crucial for analyzing system performance.
 My favorite chart is the 'Most Time Consuming Business Process Activities' chart.
 It quickly details out which activities inside your BPEL process are the least performant.

 The IWS report is a fantastic reporting tool to perform initial tuning at the composite, datasource, and queue level, but it is also a priceless tool for performing post-production analysis of high-load times.
 Performance is normally ignored until it is a problem, but now we have a tool for determining the cause!
 Thanks, Oracle!